Determining the Dark Matter distribution in galaxies with Deep Learning: The simulations

 \subsection{The Illustris TNG simulations}

-The IllustrisTNG simulations\cite{Marinacci2018, Naiman2018, Nelson2018, Pillepich2018, Springel2018} are built upon the success of their predecessors, namely the original Illustris simulations.
-While the latter did not include magnetic fields and used less refined implementations of AGN feedback, stellar mass yields and galaxy-wide winds, they were one of the first simulations to successfully reproduce observed galaxy morphologies~\cite{vogelsberger_2014}, besides several other global properties, such as the halo mass function, galaxy stellar mass function, luminosity function, Tully-Fisther relation, as well as provide a fair approximation for the star formation rate (SFR) and its evolution~\cite{vogelsberger_2014_2}.
-However, the Illustris runs also suffered from several shortcomings, e.g. miss-match in stellar ages in small-mass galaxies and quenching of massive galaxies (for a complete review of scientific remarks and cautions see~\cite{nelson_2015}), which motivated the development of The Next Generation (TNG) simulation suit.
-The latter notably improved on the aforementioned shortcomings~\cite{2018MNRAS.473.4077P} thanks to the refined implementation of feedback, as well as the implementation of magnetic fields.
-Additionally, the IllustrisTNG simulations have also proven to perform better when subjected to more stringent tests, such as the matching against observed galactic size-mass ($R_e - M_\star$) relation~\cite{2018MNRAS.474.3976G} and the evolution of SFR~\cite{2019MNRAS.485.4817D}, although some discrepancies regrading the latter still exist at $z \gtrsim 1$~\cite{donnari_2019}.
-Even more importantly for our work, the IllustrisTNG suit was shown to result in remarkable agreement between simulated and observed galaxy morphologies~\cite{2019MNRAS.489.1859H}, allow for generation of representative mock observations for Pan-STARRS~\cite{chambers2019panstarrs1} and SDSS~\cite{sdssIV} survey~\cite{nelson_2015,RodriguezGomez2019} , and lead to rotation curves that are similar to the ones observed in Milky Way-like galaxies~\cite{lovell_2018,marasco_2020}.
+The IllustrisTNG simulations (\cite{Marinacci2018, Naiman2018, Nelson2018, Pillepich2018, Springel2018}) are built upon the success of their predecessors, namely the original Illustris simulations.
+While the latter did not include magnetic fields, and used less refined implementations of AGN feedback, stellar mass yields and galaxy-wide winds, they were one of the first simulations to successfully reproduce observed galaxy morphologies~\citep{vogelsberger_2014}, besides several other global properties; these include such properties as the halo mass function, galaxy stellar mass function, luminosity function, Tully-Fisher relation, as well as a fair approximation to the star formation rate (SFR) and its evolution~\citep{vogelsberger_2014_2}.
+However, the Illustris runs also suffered from several shortcomings, e.g. in a mismatch in stellar ages of small-mass galaxies and in the realm of quenching of massive galaxies (for a complete review of scientific remarks and cautions see~\citep{nelson_2015}), which motivated the development of The Next Generation (TNG) simulation suit.
+The latter notably improved on the aforementioned shortcomings~\citep{2018MNRAS.473.4077P} thanks to the refined implementation of feedback, as well as the implementation of magnetic fields.
+Additionally, the IllustrisTNG simulations have also proven to perform better when subjected to more stringent tests, such as the matching against the observed galactic size-mass ($R_e - M_\star$) relation~\citep{2018MNRAS.474.3976G} and the evolution of the SFR~\citep{2019MNRAS.485.4817D}, although some discrepancies regarding the latter still exist at $z \gtrsim 1$~\cite{donnari_2019}.
+Even more importantly for our work, the IllustrisTNG suite was shown to result in remarkable agreement between simulated and observed galaxy morphologies~\citep{2019MNRAS.489.1859H}; allow for the generation of representative mock observations for Pan-STARRS~\citep{chambers2019panstarrs1} and the SDSS~\cite{sdssIV} survey~\citep{nelson_2015,RodriguezGomez2019} ; and lead to rotation curves that are similar to the ones observed in Milky Way-like galaxies~\citep{lovell_2018,marasco_2020}.